Confluence in quantum K-theory of weak Fano manifolds and q-oscillatory integrals for toric manifolds: Oscillatory integrals in Gromov--Witten theories

 \subsubsection{Proof of Lemma \ref{lemma:qosc_inverse_q_mellin_as_residues}}

 The proof of this lemma relies on proving a contour deformation result to compute the integral in the $q$-Mellin inversion formula of Theorem \ref{thm:qosc_q_mellin_inversion_formula} using the residue theorem.
-Just like in the cohomological case (c.f.
-Subsection \ref{sssection:proof_lemma_inverse_mellin}), we are going to need a $q$-analogue of the Stirling formula.
+We will need a $q$-analogue of the Stirling formula.

 \begin{proposition}[\cite{Moak:q_stirling}, Equation 2.13] Let $q < 1$ in this proposition only.
 For the usual $q$-gamma function $\Gamma_q$, the following $q$-analogue of the Stirling's formula holds for any $z$ such that $Re(z) > 0$: